 The organization will then send those water samples to independent third-party labs to test for harmful contaminants.
 Eventually, WaterWatch will input water data from across the United States into an online database to give Americans a clear picture of the status of their drinking water.
 And the group will keep testing it to hold Trump’s administration accountable for their irresponsible environmental practices.

-Americans have a right to know what’s in their drinking water.
-Water Watch USA will be the watchdog group that Americans need … advocates for clean drinking water for all.
+In conclusion, Americans have a right to know what’s in their drinking water.
+So Water Watch USA will be the watchdog group that Americans need.
+They are therefore advocates for clean drinking water for all.
 So please help our cause.
 We’re fighting for you and a cleaner, safer America.
 Let’s make the nation’s drinking water safe for this generation and future generations.